 Sometimes you can even find cheaper prices for the same item on Amazon.

 A few weeks after receiving my Prime Try Before You Buy box, I searched for one of the items (that I didn’t keep) again on Amazon.
-You know, just out of curiosity … and it was a full $32 cheaper!
-I felt a little miffed about the price difference, but also grateful to snag a good deal.
+You know, just out of curiosity … and it was a full $32 cheaper.
+I felt a little miffed about the price difference, but also grateful to get a good deal.

-So, just saying, if you’re still thinking about something you loved but didn’t keep, don’t give up.
-Look, look again.
+So if you’re still thinking about something you loved but didn’t keep, don’t give up.
+Look again.

-Prime Try Before You Buy is a great testing ground for sizes.
+Prime Try Before You Buy is perfect for ordering multiple sizes to find the best fit.

 Sizes vary A LOT by brand (as every woman knows), and kids grow fast.
 If I’m new to a brand or item, I like to order multiple sizes, find the perfect fit — and then use that knowledge to buy it from other sites whose return policies aren’t so generous/wherever is cheapest.